naoyak/kaohon/README.md

 kaohon
 ======

-FB clone in Rails 4
+FB clone in Rails 4 - for learning purposes

 ### Instructions
 ```